dan-t-data/saas-billing-churn-analysis/README.md

 ---

 ## Impact
-This project demonstrates how I operate as a **Strategic Analyst**:
+This project demonstrates my ability to work end-to-end as a data analyst:

-- Integrated **Salesforce + NetSuite** data with **SQL, Excel, and Tableau**.
+- **Excel** → Cleaned and validated 100K+ rows of billing data, reconciled KPIs with formulas and pivots.

-- Translated raw billing data into **clear KPIs and executive insights**.
+- **SQL** → Modeled customer/subscription/invoice relationships, created churn drivers, and built aggregate metrics.

-- Linked operational processes (billing, payments, collections) directly to **strategic revenue outcomes**.
+- **Tableau** → Delivered an interactive dashboard that transformed raw data into strategic recommendations.

-By highlighting that **manual payments and late invoices were eroding nearly $380M ARR**, I provided leadership and cross-functional teams with **actionable recommendations** to protect recurring revenue and strengthen retention across high-value enterprise accounts.
+By surfacing that manual payments and late invoices eroded nearly $380M ARR, I provided leadership with actionable insights to reduce churn and protect revenue

 ---